python \\ecnswn12p\ems_shared\pub\datatools\installer.py devIMF Datatools

 tail(df) VIX IndexPX_LAST.D

-2025-09-27 NaN
+2026-02-28 NaN

-2025-09-28 NaN
+2026-03-01 NaN

 Using iData

-The new Fund‐wide iData (2025) will replaces EcOS, EDI, and can be accessed via the reticulate package.
+The new Fund‐wide iData (2025) replaces EcOS, EDI, and can be accessed via the reticulate package.
 This is slightly different than the other sites as it includes both publicly available and private datasets.
 Let’s explore those below.

 In order to access publicly available datasets, you need to specify that no token is needed via stating “FALSE” below.
 Let’s explore how to see the public datasets in iData below.